aiminhua/ncs_samples/nrf_dfu/ble_intFlash_rpc/README.rst

 Overview
 ********

-In this sample, the secondary slot is on the internal Flash of ``nRF5340``.
+In this sample, the secondary slot is on the external Flash.
 That is, the new image will be stored in the secondary slot first.
 After that, MCUBoot would perform the swap operation to finish the whole DFU process.
-This sample only supports ``nRF5340``, and both BLE host and controller run on the network core(``nrf53_ble/ble_netcore`` runs on the netcore).
+This sample only supports ``nRF5340``.Both BLE host and controller run on the network core(the network core source files can be found at ``ncs_samples/netcore_ble``).
-Applicatoin core and network core communicate with each other by ``nrf_rpc''.
+Application core and network core communicate with each other by ``nrf_rpc'' in this example.

 **note: In this sample, MCUBoot uses the default signing key, which must be replaced with your own key before production.** Do it like below: